Wednesday, 24 April 2013

 Dear Mom On the iPhone,

 I see you over there on the bench, messing on your iPhone.
 It feels good to relax a little while your kids have fun in the sunshine, doesn’t it?
-You are doing a great job with your kids, you work hard, you teach them manners, have them do their chores.
+You are doing a great job with your kids, you work hard, you teach the

 But Mom, let me tell you what you don’t see right now…..